(Frequently Asked Questions)

 2. How much do you charge for performing live piano music at a civil wedding ceremony?

-Prices start from £150.00 for the standard package, plus travel expenses.
-This package includes playing up to 30 minutes of Preludal Music, followed by the Processional Music, then up to 15 minutes of background music whilst the register is being signed, and finally the Recessional Music.
+Prices start from £200.00 for the standard package, plus travel expenses.
+This package includes playing 15 to 30 minutes of Preludal Music (approximately 10 pieces of music), followed by the Processional Music (one piece of music), then up to 15 minutes of background music (two or three songs) whilst the register is being signed, and finally the Recessional Music (one piece of music).

 3. Are there any other charges?